5 Ways to Prepare your Child for Pre-School

-It’s been a very strange year for us all and one area which we have all felt, is our reduced contact with other people outside our families and bubbles.
-Now your child will be leaving the comfort of the people they know well and will be in a louder, busier classroom.
+Lots of children are used to playing at home with family members or a few friends but now your child will be leaving the comfort of the people they know well and will be in a louder, busier classroom.
 This can be overwhelming so why not spend a little time around other children in the build-up to pre-school starting back?
 Meet in a playpark or invite a child back to your house/garden.
 If your child is shy, you might need to help them play.
-Your child probably hasn’t had to share their toys or take turns with other children (apart from with siblings) for some time and it can be hard to re-learn.
+Your child probably doesn’t have to share their toys or take turns with other children (apart from with siblings) very often and it can be hard to re-learn.
 Encourage role play and imaginative games like play coffee shops, hospitals, building and much more.
 Here are some toys that might come in handy to encourage this kind of play:

 2. Sitting Still and Concentrating